MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 The **Measures screen** enables you to define all the KPIs that best reflect your specific business domain and goals.
 Once defined, you can benefit from your measures in a verity of ways.
 For example:
-- Consume on your Home page (Dashboard) Screen
+- Consume on your Homepage screen
-- View for a specific customer as part of the **Customer Card** (visit the *Customer Card Section* to learn more)
+- View for a specific customer as part of the **Customer Card** (visit the **Customer Card Installation** section to learn more)
-- Use to define your segment by, using the Segment Builder Screen
+- Use to define a customer segment, using the Segment Builder Screen (visit the **Segments** section to learn more).

 ### Step1: Choosing between Three Measure Types
 There are two early decisions you should make with regard to your desired measure.
-These decisions will help you choose between the three options that are available to you when you click the **New Measure** button:
+These decisions will help you choose between the three options that are available to you upon clicking the **New Measure** button:

 // 1